Tingting0618/Meme_Generator_React_App/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Project Portfolio](https:tingting0618.github.io).

-To learn React, check out the [React documentation](https://reactjs.org/).